jakebrehm/jakebrehm/readme.md

 <br>

-<p align="center">I'm an engineer currently working in industrial automation using LabVIEW in the Buffalo, NY area.</p>
+<p align="center">I'm an engineer currently working in industrial automation and integration using LabVIEW in the Buffalo, NY area.</p>

 <!-- <p align="center">Check out my full portfolio <a href="https://jakebrehm.com/">here</a>.
 I'd love to hear from you!</p> -->